ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ### Test File Naming Convention

-Ceedling recgonizes test files by a naming convention — a (configurable) prefix such as "`test_`" at the beginning of the file name with the same file extension as used by your C source files.
+Ceedling recognizes test files by a naming convention — a (configurable) prefix such as "`test_`" at the beginning of the file name with the same file extension as used by your C source files.
 See the configuration options and defaults in the documentation for the `:project` and `:extension`